Follow TV Tropes

 • The Ultimates: Once they secured their position in SHIELD and seemingly killed the Ultimates, the Chitauri displayed their old Nazi flags.
 Just for a sentimental thing, the Nazis were their allies, but the Chitauri have their own agenda.

-• V for Vendetta's Norsefire party is pretty much literally the Third Reich IN THE UK!, though the movie throws in bits of Oceania.
+• V for Vendetta's Norsefire party is like the Third Reich IN THE UK!, though the movie throws in bits of Oceania.
 Unsurprising, what with Norsefire being an extension of the National Front, British Union of Fascists, British National Party, and similar groups.
 Even clearer in the original comics where Norsefire shares the National Front's "NF" symbol.

 • The original comic does a good job of localizing its fascist government, and thus making its point that such regimes can emerge anywhere, by extrapolating from traits and tendencies that were supposedly observable in the Thatcherite government of the time of its creation.
 The movie gives this a Setting Update of sorts by drawing (considerably less subtle) parallels to the Bush administration (Adam Susan is renamed Adam Sutler in a move that is, ironically, less localized).